RamuNalla/NLP-similarity-showdown/README.md

 - **TF-IDF (Term Frequency-Inverse Document Frequency)**: Classical statistical method
 - **Transformers**: Modern DL approach using pre-trained sentence embeddings

-The analysis reveals how transformers capture semantic similarity more accurately than traditional methods, especially for sentences with similar meanings but different vocabulary.
+The analysis reveals how transformers capture semantic similarity more accurately than traditional methods, especially for sentences with similar meanings but with different vocabulary.

 ## Project Structure